Older Elder Devotions may be found on the About Us page in archives.

 Resource links for information about the coronavirus.

-Nonessential businesses were asked to close.
+Nonessential businesses were asked to stay close.

 Under Pritzker's order, Illinois residents will need to stay in their home unless there is an “essential reason” to go out.
 These “reasons” can include work, medical appointments, the need for groceries, medicine or gasoline, and to walk the dog.
 He said all nonessential businesses should cease operations.
-No roads were to be closed after the order goes into effect.